 A parent or legal custodian may appeal the School Board's failure to place the pupil in such a program established for the pupil in the pupil's language group by filing a notice of appeal with the clerk of the School District within 10 days after the commencement of the school term.
 The School Board shall provide a hearing on the question of placement within 20 days after receipt of the notice of appeal and shall take a written records of the proceedings.
 The cost of taking the record shall be the responsibility of the School Board.
 The parent or legal custodian may request a public or private hearing.
 Within 10 days after the hearing, the School Board shall make a decision on the question of placement.
 If the parent or legal custodian is not satisfied with the decision of the School Board, the or legal custodian may, within 10 days after the School Board's decision, file a notice of appeal with the state superintendent.
 If the parent or legal custodian appeals, the parent or legal custodian shall assume the cost of transcribing the record.
-Within 10 days after state superintendent shall issue a decision based on the hearing records.
+Within 10 days after receipt of the notice of appeal from the determination of the School Board, the state superintendent shall issue a decision based on the hearing records.
 If the parent or legal custodian prevails, the School Board shall reimburse the parent or legal custodian for the cost of the transcribing record.